 The analysis revealed that lack of credit availability was the most significant constraint to IFS adoption, with the highest mean Garrett score of 68.50, followed by unavailability of remunerative prices (54.00) and labour shortage (52.50).
 The prominence of credit-related challenges highlights the financial limitations faced by farmers in adopting capital-intensive integrated systems.
 In the absence of assured market access and price incentives, farmers are reluctant to diversify beyond staple crops a trend also reported by Tasneem et al. (2023), who emphasized the critical role of robust value chains in ensuring the viability of diversified agriculture.
 The issue of labour scarcity, particularly in the context of labour-intensive IFS operations like livestock management and composting is further intensified by rural youth migration and rising wage costs.
 This is especially burdensome for marginal and smallholders, who lack the capacity to mechanize or hire external labour.

 With regard to landholding-specific perceptions of constraints, a clear divergence emerges across farm size categories.
 Marginal and small farmers, who together represent nearly 85 percent of Telangana’s agricultural population, predominantly cited challenges such as lack of credit availability, inadequate forage supply, limited access to technical guidance and absence of remunerative prices and proper marketing infrastructure.
 These findings reflect the resource limitations and institutional bottlenecks typically faced by small cultivators, making them more vulnerable to both financial and informational hindrances in adopting IFS.
-On the other hand, while medium and large farmers also identified credit constraints and poor market returns as notable barriers, the most critical challenge reported by them was labour shortage, which was particularly pronounced due to their larger operational land size and the labour-intensive nature of integrated systems.
+On the other hand, while medium and large farmers also identified credit constraints and poor market returns as notable barriers, the most critical challenge reported by them was labour shortage, which was particularly pronounced due to their larger operational land size and the labour-intensive nature of IFS.
 This is substantiated by a Garrett score as high as 72, indicating the severity of labour scarcity as a constraint among these groups.
-These findings resonate with the work of Kaur et al. (2021), Reddy et al. (2021) and Innazent et al. (2022), who noted that mechanization remains limited in integrated models and larger farmers face disproportionate difficulty in securing consistent labor, especially amid rising wage costs and rural-urban migration.
+These findings resonate with the work of Kaur et al. (2021), Reddy et al. (2021) and Innazent et al. (2022), who noted that mechanization remains limited in integrated models and larger farmers face disproportionate difficulty in securing consistent labour, especially amid rising wage costs and rural-urban migration.

 Consensus among farmer categories - Kendall’s concordance results: